snakers4/msc-2018-final/README.md

 # 2. Data structure and preparation

-Clone this repo into some folder
+Download this [version](mcs2018-competition.visionlabs.ru/distribs/test/MCS2018.cpython-35m-x86_64-linux-gnu.so) of the black box into the folder

-Then clone the original [repo](https://github.com/AlexanderParkin/MCS2018.Baseline/blob/master/Welcome_notebook.ipynb) into `MCS2018`
+This is the version for
+- Ubuntu 16.04
+- Python 3.5
+- CUDA 9.0

+Backup link

 It is assumed that data is stored in `/data`